SarthakSKumar/IoT-Projects-and-Scripts/Arduino Projects/Button Pushes Count/README.md

 To count number of button pushes using arduino

 ## Purpose:
-Cout the number of button pushes to perform respective actions
+Count the number of button pushes to perform respective actions

 ## Short Description:
 **Requirements:**
 - Arduino UNO
 - Button
-(Tinkercad can also be used)

 ## Workflow:
 - First we initialise the button push value